 Cautery is used in many cultures when conventional treatment has been unsuccessful.
 It is used to treat headaches, eye problems, jaundice, mental illness, and cancer.
 Patients should avoid ancient methods of cautery and consult an appropriate healthcare professional.

-Honey is recommended in the Quran and many Islamic medical texts for internal use or as a wound dressing.
-Many Muslim patients with diabetes use honey as a traditional remedy.
+Honey is revered by Muslims as it is mentioned in the Quran and many Islamic medical texts for internal use or as a wound dressing.
+Muslim patients with diabetes may use honey as a traditional remedy.

 Nigella Sativa: Some believe that this plant's oil and seeds treat a variety of gastrointestinal and respiratory complaints.